Manage opioid cravings with naltrexone or Vivitrol

 Suboxone and naltrexone are both FDA-approved to treat opioid use disorder, but work differently in the brain.
 Suboxone, or buprenorphine/naloxone, helps with the withdrawal symptoms caused by opioids and activates opioid receptors in the brain.
 Naltrexone, rather than activating the receptors, binds to them and blocks them.
 Because of this, Suboxone can be taken 12-24 hours after other opioids, but naltrexone requires 7-10 days.
 Each medication may suit different individuals at different stages in recovery, based on their needs and medical history.

-No, this is a common misconception but naltrexone does not reduce your risk of overdose.
+No, this is a common misconception, but naltrexone does not reduce your risk of overdose.
 Naltrexone reduces the euphoric feelings of opioids, which means if you use opioids while taking naltrexone, you may need to use more to feel an effect.
-In addiction to this, because naltrexone binds to the opioid receptors in your brain, it may significantly lower your tolerance.
+In addition to this, because naltrexone binds to the opioid receptors in your brain, it may significantly lower your tolerance.

 Workit Health’s digital opioid use disorder program includes video visits with a clinician, online recovery groups, virtual drug testing, in-app messaging with your care team, and therapeutic courses to help you grow in recovery and meet your goals.